Spotlight on Film

-Spotlight on Film was a Canadian film informational television series which aired on CBC Television in 1969.
+Spotlight on Film is a Canadian film informational television series which aired on CBC Television in 1969.

 Premise

 This series provided an overview of the works of various filmmakers such as Michelangelo Antonioni, Shirley Clarke, Roman Polanski, Alain Resnais, John Schlesinger, Jiri Trnka, Peter Weiss and Mai Zetterling.

 Scheduling

 This 15-minute series was broadcast Sundays at 1:00 p.m.
 (Eastern time) from 5 October to 28 December 1969.